ExtensionEngine/tailor/README.md

   enter configuration details.
 - Initialize database by running `npm run db migrate`
-- To enable demo repository schema configuration copy `tailor.config.js.example` into `tailor.config.js.`.
+- To enable demo repository schema configuration copy `tailor.config.js.example` into `tailor.config.mjs.`.
 For more details about the custom schema configuration please refer [to this guide](https://extensionengine.github.io/tailor-docs/tailor/developer-guide/configuration.html).
 - Configure asset storage proxy by following the steps [in this guide](https://extensionengine.github.io/tailor-docs/tailor/developer-guide/storage-proxy.html) based on your environment.
 - You can create admin user by running `npm run add:admin <email> <password>`
-- App branding is configured via values set in a file named `.brandrc` (or `.brandrc.js`).
-Use the `.brandrc.example` file as a template: `cp .brandrc.example .brandrc` and enter configuration details (Optional).
+- App branding is configured via values set in a file named `.brandrc.mjs`.
+  Use the `.brandrc.js.example` file as a template: `cp .brandrc.js.example .brandrc.mjs` and enter configuration details.

 ## Launch